jedi-academy/learn-4711/data/syllabus.md

 ## Course schedule
 **Week & Material Covered**
 1 Introduction to MVC  Webapps
-2 CodeIgniter MVC  Framework
+2 MVC Frameworks
-3 Controllers
+3 CodeIgniter & Controllers
 4 Routing
 5 Models
 6 Views
-7 Support components
+7 Midterm exam week
-8 Midterm exam week
+8 Forms Handling
-9 XML & JSON
+9 Building on CodeIgniter
-10 XML Processing
+10 Representation Glue - XML & JSON
-11 XML-RPC
+11 Transport Glue - HTTP
-12 REST
+12 Application Glue - REST
-13 External services
+13 Authentication
-14 Loose Ends & Review
+14 Final Exam Week

 This course does not have a midterm.
 Students may request an individual or team interview with the instructor.
 Refer to the organizer on the course hub home page for more detailed schedule information.

 ## Assignments
-1 – Basic webapp - End of week 5
+1 – Basic webapp - End of week 4
 2 – Moderate webapp- End of week 9
 3 – Distributed webapp- End of week 13